 Growing old is compared to the decline of a great estate.
 This verse is expressive of the weakness which the aging of man brings on.
 There are a few instances to the contrary; such as Caleb, who at 85 was as strong as at 40; and Moses whose natural force abated not at 120 years of age.

-However, these were God-given exceptions which do not fit into the normally of the aging of man which everyone will experience; if given longevity of life.
-Again, these verses points towards the first verse which stresses the importance of using one's youth and vitality at a young age, to serve the Lord, being more beneficial in youth than old age.
+However, these were God-given exceptions do not fit into the normal pattern of the aging of man which everyone will experience; if given longevity of life.
+Again, this verse points towards the first verse which stresses the importance of using one's youth and vitality at a young age, to serve the Lord, being more beneficial in youth than old age.

-They shall be afraid of that which is nigh, and terrors shall be in the way, and the almond tree shall blossom, and the grasshopper shall be a burden, and desire shall fail: because man goes to his eternal home, and the mourners go before the streets (Ecclesiastes 12:5).
+When they shall be afraid of that which is high, and fears (terrors) shall be in the way, and the almond tree shall flourish (blossom), and the grasshopper shall be a burden, and desire shall fail: because man goes to his long (eternal) home, and the mourners go before the streets (Ecclesiastes 12:5).

 The almond tree is a reference to the white hair of old age; the crippled grass hopper pictures the halting gait of the elderly; and desire that fails may be loss of sexual desire.
 Those who have attained the aged status know these things to be true; realizing more than ever the benefits of an eternal home.

 This person knew the limitations of the aging man but desired to be utilized despite those limitations.
-Those that be planted in the house of the Lord shall flourish in the courts of our God.
-They shall bring forth fruit in old age (Psalm 92-13-14).
+Scripture gives an answer: Those that be planted in the house of the Lord shall flourish in the courts of our God.
+They shall bring forth fruit in old age; they shall be fat (plump) and flourishing (green) (Psalm 92:13-14).

-Another insight is given in the Book of Proverbs: The silvery (or white head of old age) is a crown of glory, if it be found in the way of righteousness (Proverbs 16:31).
+Another insight is given in the Book of Proverbs: The hoary (silvery) head is a crown of glory, if it be found in the way of righteousness (Proverbs 16:31).
 God's Word encourages one to serve the Lord in their youth but does not leave out those who have experienced the aging of man.

-The silver cord be loosed, or the golden bowl be broken, or the pitcher be shattered at the fountain, or the wheel broken at the cistern.
+The silver cord be loosed, or the golden bowl be broken, or the pitcher be broken (shattered) at the fountain, or the wheel broken at the cistern.
 Then shall the dust return to the earth as it was: and the spirit shall return to God who gave it (Ecclesiastes 12:6-7).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.